Catit Design Treat Maze Review

 - The tray on the bottom is too narrow so cats have to eat sideways instead of facing it.

-- It is a good idea to cover the top of the maze so this way your cat cannot see food and does not knock it over to get it.
+- It is a good idea to cover the top of the maze with a heavy object so this way your cat cannot see the food and the extra weight makes it harder for the cat to knock it over.

 - You might want to stabilize the maze on the bottom if your cat is too determined when it comes to get food.